nene/scriba/README.md

     npm install

-### Generate Gettext binary resource files
+### Build the app

-Now that Grunt and NodeJS modules are set up, we can locale-data for
+Now that Grunt and NodeJS modules are set up, we can build all the assets of our app by just running the default task:
-Gettext:

-    grunt generate-mo
+    grunt

 ## Images